Chiadikaobixo/node-weather-app/README.md

 # node-weather-application
-This is a weather forecast application that allows users the access to generate the weather forecast for the day in any location.
+This is a weather forecast application whereby users can be able to generate the weather forecast for the day in any location.